benyap/dotfiles/README.md

 environments, but feel free to take this and make it your own.

-This set up is currently tested for **macOS 12 Monterey** on Intel, and also on Apple Silicon with some [minor modifications](#compatibility-with-apple-silicon).
+This set up is currently tested for **macOS 12 Monterey** on Intel, and also on Apple Silicon with some minor additional steps.
 Compatibility for other versions of macOS is not guaranteed.

 ## Installation